mwellsesriuk/NameThatLandmark/README.md

 Name That Landmark is a game built with the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/).
 The aim of the game is to guess a location from aerial imagery by scratching off a panel obscuring it.
 The more that is scratched the less a player scores.
 A player also scores less points the longer they take to name the location.

+This fork contains 2 branches:

+master - slightly modified layout for use at Esri UK Annual Conference 2016 on touch screen, with black overview map scoreboard - purely shows the scoreboard, designed to be run on a secondary display.
+Does not auto-refresh (used a third-party browser extension to do this)

 #Sample
 The sample is build with a world landmark dataset and can be viewed [here](http://apps.esriuk.com/app/ScratchMapGame/4/view/11cc7e9fb5ba456295ef9db727d83647/index.html#).